 Betting responsibly involves being aware of your betting decisions at all times.
 Gambling under the influence of alcohol or drugs prevents this and may cause you to place higher bets than you’d usually feel comfortable with.

 It’s important to understand the game you’re playing.
 Familiarise yourself with the rules, return to player and odds of your chosen game before you wager any money.
 Having a thorough understanding of a game before you start playing can help you avoid losing money while you’re still getting to grips with the rules and controls.
 TopRatedCasinos recommends playing free demos of online casino games to familiarise yourself with the rules and controls, as well as doing plenty of research into strategy and gameplay tips before you place any bets online.

 Having said this, it’s vital that you’re aware of gambling tipsters that claim to have secret strategies to guarantee a win.
-Most casino game are down to chance, dishonest advice can encourage you to spend more money following a strategy that just won’t work.
-If a strategy seems to good to be true, it usually is.
+Most casino games are down to chance, dishonest advice can encourage you to spend more money following a strategy that just won’t work.
+If a strategy seems too good to be true, it usually is.

 Set time limits

 Gambling should be a hobby, rather than an activity that takes up the majority of your time.
 Just as you’d set aside a certain amount of time to watch a movie or read a book, you should limit how much time you spend gambling online.
 In the same vein, it’s important to have other hobbies beside gambling- it shouldn’t be your only source of entertainment.